amunategui/amunategui.github.io/_posts/2015-03-07-bagging-in-R.md

 </ul>

 <BR><BR>
 In simple terms, bagging irons out variance from a data set.
-If, after splitting your data into multiple chunks and training all of them, you find that your predictions are different, your data has variance.
+If, after splitting your data into multiple chunks and training them, you find that your predictions are different, your data has variance.
 Bagging can turn a bad thing into a competitive advantage.
 For more theory behind the magic, check out <a href='http://en.wikipedia.org/wiki/Bootstrap_aggregating' targer='_blank'>Bootstrap Aggregating</a> on Wikipedia.

 <BR><BR>
 **Stability and Accuracy**